top of page

 ✦ Intra-oral Massage

 Is performed on the muscles inside the mouth and is used to relieve pain and tension in the jaw, improve the range of motion, and reduce stress.
-May be supportive for jaw conditions like TMJ or TMD and bruxism/teeth grinding.

 ✦ Head Massage